appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-amazon-s3.md

 #### Example

-> Fetch all files contained in the bucket `example-user-bucket` with the path prefix `contracts`, and display the result in a table `UserContractsTable`.
+> Fetch all files contained in the bucket `example-user-bucket` with the path prefix `contracts`, and display the result in a table `ContractsTable`.
 Include links to the documents so the user can view the files.

 **Setup**:

-Create a [Table widget](/reference/widgets/table) called `UserContractsTable` to display your data.
+Create a [Table widget](/reference/widgets/table) called `ContractsTable` to display your data.
 Create your Amazon S3 datasource and a query called `ListContracts` based on it.

 **Configure the query**: